-Hopefully you might be inspired to pick up the habit yourself.
+Hopefully, you might be inspired to pick up the habit yourself.
 Read on!

 That being said, Kindles and E-Readers should be fine, as they usually try to mimic the look of paper with little backlight.
 Just make sure to read with a lamp or in a well-lit room.

-Beyond science, experience will show you that a good book before going to bed is like having a soothing massage for the mind.
+Beyond science, the experience will show you that a good book before going to bed is like having a soothing massage for the mind.
 It allows the brain to process new information without the need to actually engage in any other activity.

 Aside from that, reading also facilitates the creation of new memories that the mind can draw on for inspiration when dreaming.

-Yes, you read that right, reading a good book can help you be more creative and flowing with new ideas when you wake up.
+Yes, you read that right; reading a good book can help you be more creative and flowing with new ideas when you wake up.

-Like exercising early in the morning, reading before bed flexes the brain’s muscles and as studies suggest, proves to be a good stimulant for creativity and imagination.
+Like exercising early in the morning, reading before bed flexes the brain’s muscles and, as studies suggest, proves to be a good stimulant for creativity and imagination.

-Whatever your particular taste is for books, reading on a subject that you are interested in goes beyond gaining information.
+Whatever your particular taste is for books, reading on a subject you are interested in goes beyond gaining information.
 It inspires you to write yourself or to indulge in new pursuits that you wouldn’t try before.

 Paired with a good night’s rest, bedtime reading strengthens the brain’s functions and gets your creative juices flowing.

 It’s never too late to start a new bedtime routine, especially one that does wonders for both brain and body.
-Reading before bedtime affects our overall well-being and it’s something that you should try to see the results for yourself.
+Reading before bedtime affects our overall well-being, and it’s something that you should try to see the results for yourself.
 Happy reading and good night!